hexbatch/apple-core/v1/docs/core/core-api-general/execution.md

 update waiting to give task data
 User who made the waiting can delete it if they want

+For remotes without a uri, then the user must enter the data to be returned by the remote.
+There can be more than one remote needing manual updating

 ## When an api is called: